Surrendering Your Pet

 Medical or Financial Issues: Many pets are turned into shelters for medical or financial issues that an owner feels they cannot adequately address.
 There are resources for owners in need of medical care and financial help who are wanting to keep their pets.
 Click here for a list of national resources for helping owners.

 Re-home your pet: You know your animal best and you know what kind of home the animal would thrive in.
 Talk to friends, neighbors, and put an ad in the local paper.
-Keeping it from a stressful environment during the transition between homes will be the best for the health of your animal.
+Keeping it from a stressful environment during the transition between homes will be the best for the health of your animal--especially for senior animals!
 Be sure to take careful consideration of where your pet will be going.

 After considering all of these options, you may surrender your pet to the shelter.